CartoDB/dataservices-api/doc/routing_functions.md

 ### cdb_isochrone(_source geometry, mode text, range integer[], options text[]_)

-This function uses the same parameters and info as the `cdb_isodistance` function with the difference that the range is measured in seconds instead of meters
+This function uses the same parameters and information as the `cdb_isodistance` function with the difference that the range is measured in seconds instead of meters.

 #### Example